 Target audience: Project’s stakeholders: action clusters, policy-making bodies and Governance, local public and private organizations such as market enterprises, energy providers, technology and services, general public interested in the thematic.

-Join this informative Webinar –the event is free of charge but registration is required.
+Join this informative Webinar – the event is free of charge but registration is required.

-The RESPONSE technical providers introduced their solutions to the audience for the first time in the Environmental Workshop, organized by Turku University of Applied Sciences (TUAS).
-The residents of Turku PED area, the Student village, and other students were invited to the event that was held on December 2nd.
 The audience listened carefully, when Turku Energia, Högfors GST, Sunamp, VTT, Egain and Solar Finland talked about the solution they are implementing in the recently constructed Tyyssija building in Turku Student village.
 The Student village foundation TYS was also present and explained how they support sustainable development, for example by heating control and enabling recycling.

 After the presentations, the participants enjoyed coffee and snacks and toured around tables where the technical providers explained about their activities within the project.
 Other RESPONSE partners had also the possibility to present their activities so TYS, the City of Turku and The Student village mentors were present, too.